Ritual (2002 film)

-Tales from the Crypt Presents: Ritual is a 2002 American horror comedy film and third and final film based on the HBO television series Tales from the Crypt, following Demon Knight and Bordello of Blood.
-The film was released in select countries in 2002, the Philippines in 2003, and released direct-to-DVD in the US in 2006.
-It stars Tim Curry, Jennifer Grey, and Craig Sheffer with Avi Nesher directing.
-It is based on the film I Walked With a Zombie.
+Ritual is a 2002 American horror film directed by Avi Nesher.
+A remake of the 1943 film I Walked With a Zombie, it stars Tim Curry, Jennifer Grey, and Craig Sheffer.
+It was released in select countries in 2002, the Philippines in 2003, and released direct-to-DVD in the US in 2006.
+Subsequent home video releases added a newly filmed intro featuring the Crypt Keeper from Tales from the Crypt, though it was not produced as a Tales from the Crypt film.

+The film is set in Jamaica.
+In the film, a Jamaican girl has been excluded from her family' inheritance, and seeks revenge against her brother.
+She attempts to turn the brother's nurse into a zombie by use of voodoo, but the plan backfires when the nurse resists.

 Plot

 Crypt Keeper intro

-The Crypt Keeper is in Jamaica wearing his hair in "deadlocks" as he states that one of his favorite things about Jamaica are the "eye-popping honeys" as it shows different bikini-clad women that are nearby.
+The Crypt Keeper is in Jamaica wearing his hair in "deadlocks".
+He states that one of his favorite things about Jamaica are the "eye-popping honeys", as it shows different bikini-clad women that are nearby.
 He then talks about how he just finished wrapping up his new movie in Jamaica.
 He introduces the movie and tells them "Don't worry, the beast is yet to come".

 Story

-Dr. Alice Dodgson (Jennifer Grey) is fired from a hospital due to her involvement in the death of a patient.
-With few options, she decides to take a job as a nurse in Jamaica caring for Wesley Claybourne (Daniel Lapaine), a young man apparently suffering from encephalitis.
+Dr. Alice Dodgson is fired from a hospital due to her involvement in the death of a patient.
+With few options, she decides to take a job as a doctor in Jamaica caring for Wesley Claybourne, a young man apparently suffering from encephalitis.
 Alice falls in love with Wesley, but she fears that she and Wesley are the targets of a voodoo cult.

-She befriends Caro (Kristen Wilson), a local girl.
+She befriends Caro, a local girl.
 Caro advises Alice that any recrimination from the Voodoo community will only come as a result of her interference with their practices.
 Tension mounts as Alice suffers additional unexplained phenomena.

-Caro is revealed as the cause of the strange goings-on; she is seeking revenge against Wesley because their father Paul (Craig Sheffer) killed Caro's mother and rejected Caro as his daughter, denying her an inheritance.
+Caro is revealed as the cause of the strange goings-on; she is seeking revenge against Wesley because their father Paul killed Caro's mother and rejected Caro as his daughter, denying her an inheritance.
 Caro attempts to paralyze Alice and turn her into a zombie, but Alice is only partially paralyzed.
 Alice causes Caro's plan to backfire, and Caro is turned into a zombie instead.

 Alice and Wesley abandon Jamaica and move back to the United States.
 The local Police Chief takes Caro into his home and puts her in his bed.

-In the post-credits, there are bloopers of the Crypt Keeper's intro as the credits are shown.
+In a post-credit scene, bloopers from the Crypt Keeper's intro are shown.